Kovai Chezhiyan

-Kovai Chezhiyan was an Indian senior leader of the Dravidian movement, leader of the Kongu vellala gounder community and film producer who worked in the 1950s up to late 1990s.
-He was also the vice-chairman of the Tamil Nadu State planning commission when MGR was the Chief minister.
-He had produced films with famous stars including MGR, Sivaji Ganesan, Gemini Ganesan, Sivakumar, Muthuraman, NTR, Jayalalitha, Vijaykanth, Rajesh khanna, Mammooty etc. Chezhiyan, originally from Tamil Nadu, has also produced Telugu and Hindi films also and was the first president of Tamil Film producers council.
-He was earlier the Hononrary Secretary of the South Indian Film Chamber of Commerce.
-He was involved in politics and closely associated with Periyar, Anna, Kalaignar and MGR.
-He was the District Secretary of the DMK, and leader of the Dravidian movement in the Kongu region.
+Kovai Chezhiyan was an Indian senior leader of the Dravidian movement in the Kongu Nadu region and film producer who worked in the 1950s up to late 1990s.
+He was also the vice-chairman of the Tamil Nadu Planning Commission when M. G. Ramachandran was the Chief Minister.
+He had produced films with famous stars including Ramachandran, N. T. Rama Rao, Sivaji Ganesan, Gemini Ganesan, Sivakumar, R. Muthuraman, J. Jayalalithaa, Vijayakanth, Rajesh Khanna, Mammotty, etc. Chezhiyan, originally from Tamil Nadu, also produced Telugu and Hindi films also and was the first president of Tamil Film Producers Council.
+He was earlier the Honorary Secretary of the South Indian Film Chamber of Commerce.
+He was involved in politics and closely associated with Periyar, Anna, Kalaignar, and Ramachandran.

-He was later introduced to Tamil films as a producer by his good friend Kavignar Kannadasan, who initially produced films with Kannadasan as partner and later individually from the movie Sumaithangi directed by Sridhar.
+He was later introduced to Tamil films as a producer by his friend Kavignar Kannadasan, who initially produced films with Kannadasan as partner and later individually from the movie Sumaithangi directed by Sridhar.
 He produced and distributed various films in Tamil, Telugu and Hindi successfully.
 He was the first President of the Tamil Film Producers Council.